Dev-cmyser/Notes/Neovim config showcase.md

 [[It Thougts]]

-Hi !
-Today I want to show my neovim configuration on lua
-I use Linux mint on job and Manjaro at home

-maybe on different distributes or Os your experience will be a little different
+Today, I'm super excited to dive into my personal neovim configuration built with Lua.
+Just so you know, I'm running this on Linux Mint at work and Manjaro when I'm chilling at home.
+But depending on your OS or distribution, your mileage might vary just a bit.

-This config is a fork from Purple school channel
+My current setup?
+Well, it's a refined fork from the Purple school channel – shout out to them!
+(Check the description for the base video link).
-(link on base video in description)

-I start my way of neovim with  other configuration from didjitalize channel
+I remember starting my neovim journey with a configuration from the didjitalize channel.
+To be frank, it was a tough nut to crack, especially for vim newbies like me – wasn't the smoothest ride.

-That config was very hard for new users like me and it was a bad experience

-After I fought the astronvim - Awesome build and Awesome hotkeys

-I was on it about half a year but when I changed my job I fought a problem - big files has a very long time for indexation

-or Middle of file don't have a highlights if I was there after starting file and then I should to go start file and go down very slowly

-And The same problem was in Nvchad

-Also I Cannot with Vue on Astro ( i installed vue language server but i have no highlights and i can't use go definition)

-Base NvChad work nice with Vue but also like in astro nvchad had a problem with indexing middle in file

-I want to try Lunar Nvim and i'll do this in future And for this video I'm tried  Lunar build just now)

-Feature from lunar - Very easy installing ang you don't need remove your last nvim build!
-But Lunar hard in settings, because It's different from astro and nvchad

-Because I on my own build  until now

-My features :
+Then, I stumbled upon astronvim.
+Oh boy, it had an impressive build and some killer hotkeys!
+But here's the deal-breaker – it was sluggish with large files and sometimes failed to highlight the middle of files unless you painstakingly scrolled from the top.
+And guess what?
+NvChad had a similar hiccup.

+Working with Vue on Astro was another challenge.
+Even after setting up the Vue language server, the highlighting and "go to definition" features were MIA.
+NvChad, though friendlier with Vue, shared the indexing issue with astro.

+Now, I've heard good things about Lunar Nvim and I'm itching to try it out.
+I gave Lunar's build a whirl just for this video.
+The plus?
+Super smooth installation without trashing your previous nvim build.
+The catch?
+Its settings are a bit intricate, especially if you're coming from astro or nvchad backgrounds.

+So, after all these experiments, here I am with my own build.
+What's special?

-1. Really fast file indexing
+1. Lightning-fast file indexing.
-2. Easy for editing (Especially for astrovim users)
-3. Easy for new users in vim and easy hotkeys

-Introduction is finished, let's go to build!

-Instructions for installing are in git repository
-You just need clone my repository in "nvim" folder after just run "nvim"
+2. Intuitive editing – especially if you're transitioning from astrovim.
+3. Beginner-friendly with simple hotkeys.

+Alright!
+Enough chit-chat.
+Let's dive right into the build!

+For those eager to replicate this, I've laid down all the installation steps in my git repository.
+Just clone it into your "nvim" folder, fire up "nvim", and you're all set!